Is Babylon Protocol Safe?

 What are the biggest red flags for Babylon Protocol?

-Hindenrank's retail-focused risk audit flagged: A vulnerability was found in the consensus mechanism that could let attackers bypass security checks.
-While being patched, this undermines trust in the core technology.
+Hindenrank's retail-focused risk audit flagged: A vulnerability was found in the consensus mechanism (patched v4.2.0, January 2026) that could have let attackers bypass security checks.
+The patch removes the immediate risk but demonstrates the fragility of novel consensus designs.
 A single unstaking event drained 32% of all deposits ($1.26B), showing that a few large stakers control the protocol's stability.
 Native BTC staking without bridges is brand new technology.
-At $3.9B, any undiscovered bug in the Bitcoin Script timelocks or cryptographic slashing could be catastrophic.
+At $3.98B, any undiscovered bug in the Bitcoin Script timelocks or cryptographic slashing could be catastrophic.
 On the technical side, 1 critical-severity interaction risk has been identified.

 Should beginners deposit into Babylon Protocol?